cboettig/labnotebook/_posts/2011-05-04-weds-parrotfish-data-set-analysis.markdown

   * Lars has a question on power in this study: (Young _et. al._ 2011)

-Hmm, Article compares "four" models, with interesting choice of attributions: BM (cites[ Brookstein 1987](http://paleobiol.geoscienceworld.org/cgi/content/abstract/13/4/446) instead of Felsenstein 1985?), BM with drift (Hunt _et. al._ 2008), "stasis" [cite]10.1023/A:1013308409951[/cite] (sounds like OU...), OU: Lande (Lande, 1976).
+Hmm, Article compares "four" models, with interesting choice of attributions: BM (cites[ Brookstein 1987](http://paleobiol.geoscienceworld.org/cgi/content/abstract/13/4/446) instead of Felsenstein 1985?), BM with drift (Hunt _et. al._ 2008), "stasis" Sheets & Mitchell, 2001 (sounds like OU...), OU: Lande (Lande, 1976).
 (Of course the study does not estimate power).

 ## Misc